Data-Visualization-Intro/1-Class-intro/readme.md

 })();
 ```

+## Homework Part One

+Find a data visualization in the wild that you think is well done.
+Write a short paragraph describing why you think it is well done.
+Include a link to the visualization.

+## Homework Part Two

-## Homework Convert the hard-coded circle chart below to JavaScript using
+Convert the hard-coded circle chart below to JavaScript.

 Explore the looping methods discussed above to create a series of circles whose size is determined by a data set.
 (You do not need to format the numbers.)